Director of the Department of Tactical Momentum

 He burns not to consume, but to illuminate the path forward.

-• When the universe forgets how to move--
+When the universe forgets how to move, he reminds it:

 “Fire is just determination with style.”